termsurf/task/readme.md

 ### Summary

-The Stone is a **specification** for a browser, terminal, editor, and operating system built into one, not a working product (yet).
+Stone is a collection of all the things to make life easier on the web.
+In part, the Stone is a **specification** for a browser, terminal, editor, and operating system built into one.
+The other part is it is currently starting out as a CLI.
 It is meant to be a simplified interface to the digital world.
-The stone is a replacement for Chrome, Firefox, and IE, for Mac, Windows and Linux, for VSCode, Intellij Idea, and Sublime, and for the Terminal.
-It should be like the iPhone home screen, a place to start your digital day.

-This is only an emerging specification.
-It is not yet ready to be built.
-It is waiting on some key infrastructure in the [bloom](https://github.com/mountbuild/bloom) project, which will allow for building APIs and UIs.
-This readme introduces it as if it were working, so as to immerse you in the initial experience.
-The stone will be 3 things: a CLI tool, a GUI, and a daemon.
-The CLI tool will be there so that one can use this on legacy systems.
-The GUI will be the preferred way of interacting with the stone.
-And the daemon will allow the CLI and GUI tools to interact with push and pull based syncrhonization to the cloud.

 ### History